mscarpiniti/DeepFogSim/README.md

 Last updating: November, 2020
 Copyright: This simulator has been developed under the

-"SoFT" projects, Sapienza University of Rome, Bando 2018 and 2019.
+"SoFT: Fog of Social IoT" projects, Sapienza University of Rome, Bando 2018 and 2019.
 Current version: 4.0